gonsie/gonsie.github.io/_posts/2012-10-12-how-to-read-a-book.md

 There is more to reading than what we learned in grade school.
 Have you ever read a book more than once and seen different things each time?
 That's some of real `reading`.
 This book will tell you how to get there.
 How to pull yourself up by your bootstraps to increase your understanding.

-> If we consider men and women generally, and apart from their professions or occupation, there is only one situation I can think of in which they almost pull themselves up by their bootstraps, making an effor to read better than they usually do.
-When they are in love and are reading a love letter, thery read for all they are worth.
-They read every word three ways; they read between the lines and in the margins; they read the whole in terms of ther parts, and each part in therms of the whole; they grow sensitive to context and ambiguity, to insinuation and implication; they perceive the color of words, the odor of phrases, and the weight of sentences.
+> If we consider men and women generally, and apart from their professions or occupation, there is only one situation I can think of in which they almost pull themselves up by their bootstraps, making an effort to read better than they usually do.
+When they are in love and are reading a love letter, they read for all they are worth.
+They read every word three ways; they read between the lines and in the margins; they read the whole in terms of ther parts, and each part in terms of the whole; they grow sensitive to context and ambiguity, to insinuation and implication; they perceive the color of words, the odor of phrases, and the weight of sentences.
 They may even take the punctuation into account.
 Then, if never before or after, they read.

 ### Chapter 2: The Reading of "Reading"